The Reason for Press Clippings

 Several levels of press clipping service exist.
 Our most cost-effective service starts at just $120/month and $0.70/page.
 Our more productive Alpha Clips, with enhanced artificial intelligence, can serve clients with a flat fee starting at $225/month.
 With our interactive press clipping portal, we let you search, sort, report, archive, and share the clippings you need within your organization.
 No other service provides such a simple and powerful interface; we can even combine your TV, radio, web, and social media coverage all in one portal for a comprehensive package.

-KEY QUESTION: What is a press clipping?
+KEY QUESTION: What are press clippings?
 A press clipping is a single news story, historically cut or clipped from a newspaper or magazine.
 Originally, hard copy publications were read and marked, after which marked articles were physically clipped from the publications and delivered to traditional public relations clients.
 As publishers migrated to digital publishing, press clipping services also digitized their press clipping production.
 Since the emergence of broadcast, web, and social news, some still refer to a single story from these other media types as a clipping.
 Universal Information Services has been providing press clippings since 1908, but is one of the few services now providing media monitoring from all media: print, broadcast, web and social.